Online Data Augmentation for Forecasting with Deep Learning: Experiments

 \section{Experiments}

-We carried out extensive experiments to evaluate the performance of \texttt{OnDAT}.
-The experiments focus on the following research questions: \begin{itemize} \item RQ1: How does a neural network trained using on-the-fly data augmentation based on \texttt{OnDAT} perform relative to other approaches, such as apriori data augmentation, or benchmark techniques for univariate time series forecasting?
+This section presents the experiments conducted to analyse the performance of online data augmentation.
+The central research question posed in these experiments is the following: how does online data augmentation perform relative to other training approaches for univariate time series forecasting based on deep learning?
+This question is addressed based on forecasting accuracy computed from various perspectives.